An Individual Development Plan (IDP) helps graduate students and postdocs:

 - Give your mentor advance notice that you want to discuss your IDP.
 If you just spring it on your mentor, he or she will not be prepared, and feedback and advice will be less constructive.

 - Bear in mind that the IDP is a new activity for many people, and they are learning how to navigate it as well.
 You should be prepared to explain the process and direct mentors to the resources that are available to help them prepare.
-If your mentor is unfamiliar with IDPs, send him or her to the UW–Madison IDP website or print the IDP Summary for Mentors.
+If your mentor is unfamiliar with IDPs, send them to the UW–Madison IDP website.

 - Approach your mentor at a time when you feel he or she would be most responsive, for example, when the lab is less busy or you have made some progress in your research.
 Ask other members of your group/department for advice on approaching your mentor.